Cost of Living in Arequipa Peru (Webpage) or (Video)

-Paseo Mercaderes: This is a great shopping area and a great way to see some of the post independence architecture that sprung up during from the economic success that Arequipa has enjoyed relative to other parts of Peru.
-Additionally, this will lead you to on of the next stops on the walking tour.
+Paseo Mercaderes: This is a great shopping area and a great way to see some of the post-independence architecture that sprung up during from the economic success that Arequipa has enjoyed relative to other parts of Peru.
+Additionally, this will lead you to the next stops on the walking tour.

 Museo de Santa Teresa: This Colonial-era convent is now a museum with hundreds of works of art and beautiful gardens.
 It is remarkable how few tourists were here despite its beauty and significance.

 Barrio de San Lazaro: The winding streets in this area of Arequipa are where Europeans first settled before Plaza de Armas and the Arequipa Cathedral were built.
 This is one of the most beautiful areas of Arequipa.

 Monasterio de Santa Catalina: This is the most important thing to see in Arequipa.
 The Santa Catalina Monastery was built in 1579.
 About 20 nuns still live in the northern corner of the monastery and the rest of this massive property is now a tourist attraction.
 The second daughter of only rich families would be allowed to enter the monastery if her family could afford to pay 2,400 silver coins valued at $150K USD today.
 Each nun was also expected to bring slaves to the monastery to cook and clean for her.
 In 1871, almost 50 years after slaves had been freed in Peru, the Pope ordered the nuns to set their slaves free.
 The Pope also took the cash the monastery had collected from the nuns.
 The monastery is a top tourist attraction of Arequipa and costs s/40 for entry.
 Make take the optional one hour guided tour in English s/20.